 The productivity problem

-But a better qualified workforce should be great for UK productivity, shouldn’t it?
-We should expect those that have had the benefit of University education, or a couple of extra years in school or college, to be more capable, quicker to learn and therefore more productive.
+A better qualified workforce should be great for UK productivity, shouldn’t it?
+We should expect those that have had the benefit of university education, or a couple of extra years in school or college, to be more capable, quicker to learn and therefore more productive.
 Yet, as our position languishing as the least productive of the major economies (with the exception of Japan) has shown, we are not enjoying the premium of a more educated workforce.

 This looks set to continue when we look at another initiative to increase the skills of the UK workforce.
 Apprenticeships have been hailed as a great success by the government, with a commitment to deliver 3 million by 2020.